gustygreen/DNS/Readme.md

 </p>

 <p>
-Create a Resource Group, as seen in the [Creating Virtual Machines within Azure](https://github.com/gustygreen/Azure).
+Create a Resource Group, as seen in the lab [Creating Virtual Machines within Azure](https://github.com/gustygreen/Azure).
 Create and add a Virtual Network.
 Create and add the Domain Controller.
 Create and add the Client.<br />
 <p>